What is Bacterial Vaginosis, Causes and Treatment

 Symptoms of bacterial vaginosis

-The symptoms may include gray vaginal discharge; it is one of the main symptoms of bacterial vaginosis.
+The symptoms may include grey vaginal discharge; it is one of the main symptoms of bacterial vaginosis.
 The discharge has a fishy smell.
 Bacterial vaginosis is the commonest cause of vaginal discharge in adult women.
-The fishy smell may be most noticeable while sexual practice.
+The fishy smell may be most noticeable during sexual practice.
 The vaginal discharge tends to be thicker and more just after menstrual periods and sexual practice.
 The vaginal discharge does not cause itching or soreness in the reproductive area.

 Diagnosis of bacterial vaginosis